-To date, numerous experimental observations of SMs have been reported in ultrafast fiber lasers incorporating mode-locking techniques~\cite{ortacObservationSolitonMolecules2010, Zavyalov2009, Tang-1, Komarov2009, qinObservationSolitonMolecules2018, Wang2019, Igbonacho2019, tsatourian_polarisation_2013, cui2023, Peng2021}.
-However, most of the experimentally observed SMs have been realized in fiber systems and are limited to one-dimensional configurations.
-Therefore, it is highly necessary to investigate high-dimensional SMs.
-The predictions of the SMs presented may be observed experimentally in a cold Rydberg atomic gas.
-To generate a soliton molecules, the first step is to create multi-soliton structures.
-One can use a phase-imprinting technique in which the laser beam is transmitted through an appropriately oriented set of microscopic glass slides (a phase mask)~\cite{Desyatnikov2002}.
-A four-soliton structure can be created with two perpendicularly oriented glass slides, after appropriate tilting, that induce a $\pi$ shift between two neighboring solitons.
-Subsequently, the four-soliton structure with random noise was transmitted to the input face of the atomic cell.
-Under long-range nonlocal Rydberg interactions, multiple solitons are locked at a specific equilibrium position, forming stable SMs.
+Numerous experimental observations of SMs have been reported in ultrafast fiber lasers operating in the mode-locking regime \cite {ortacObservationSolitonMolecules2010, Zavyalov2009, Tang-1, Komarov2009, qinObservationSolitonMolecules2018, Wang2019, Igbonacho2019, tsatourian_polarisation_2013, cui2023, Peng2021}.
+Naturally, fiber systems support SMs solely in the 1D form.
+In this work, we elaborate the scheme the creation of effectively (2+1)D SMs in ultracold Rydberg atomic gases.
+To construct SMs, the first step is to create multi-soliton clusters.
+To this end, one can use a phase-imprinting technique, in which the laser beam is transmitted through an appropriately oriented set of microscopic glass slides (a phase mask)~ \cite{Desyatnikov2002}.
+A four-soliton cluster can be created by means of two perpendicularly oriented glass slides, with an appropriate tilt inducing a $\pi $ shift between adjacent solitons.
+Subsequently, the four-soliton structure with random noise is transmitted to the input face of the atomic cell.
+Under the action of the long-range nonlocal Rydberg interactions, multiple solitons are locked at a specific equilibrium positions, forming stable SMs.